Agent Skills: Exclude dated legacy folders like 260419-*

 Quick Summary

-Goal: Detect which documentation is impacted by code changes and orchestrate updates across all doc types.
+Goal: Detect impacted docs from code changes; orchestrate updates across all doc types.

 Orchestration Model: